apigee/apijam/Module-1/Labs/Lab 1/README.md

 ![image alt text](./media/image_2.png)

 5. Verify the values and click **Import**.
-Spec has been imported into Apigee & Ready to use.
+Spec has been imported into Apigee and is ready to use.
 You should see your spec in the list.
 For example,

 ![image alt text](./media/image_3.png)

-6. Click on **{your-initials}**\_hipster_products_api_spec from the list to access Open API spec editor & interactive documentation that lists API details & API Resources.
+6. Click on **{your-initials}**\_hipster_products_api_spec from the list to access the OpenAPI spec editor & interactive documentation that lists API details & API Resources.

 ![image alt text](./media/image_4.png)

 ## Create an API Proxy

-1. It’s time to create Apigee API Proxy from Open API Specification.
+1. It’s time to create Apigee API Proxy from an OpenAPI Specification.
 Click on **Develop → API Proxies** from side navigation menu.

 ![image alt text](./media/image_5.png)